prufrock/explorers-blog/source/_posts/2022-11-17-specify-point-size.md

 It took me quite a bit of head scratching to figure out what was going on.
 It lead me to the [Metal Shading Language Specification](https://developer.apple.com/metal/Metal-Shading-Language-Specification.pdf) where I found that all of the possible values are predefined.

 After seeing `position` in there it makes the interpolation in the fragment function make more sense.
 I had been trying to figure out how the fragment function knows which attribute of the input is the value to interpolate.
-Clearly, with `position` being part of the specification it simpy knows.
+Clearly, with `position` being part of the specification it simply knows.

 After updating the shader with the point it works as expected.